What is Playing Out?

 - Builds the conditions needed for street play to be normal again (safer streets, more connected communities, safety in numbers)

 - Creates a vision of streets as vibrant, playable spaces

 Playing Out Community Interest Company

-Playing Out CIC was set up in 2011 by the co-founders of the project and now consists of a small team based in a Bristol shop, managed by a voluntary board of directors.
-This not-for-profit organisation aims to build a culture of street play across the UK, through supporting residents and organisations and igniting discussion and debate about children, play and public space.
+Playing Out CIC was set up in 2011 by the co-founders of the project and is a national non-profit organisation based in Bristol.
+We are now growing a UK-wide movement for street play through promoting the resident-led ‘playing out’ model, developing new ideas and igniting discussion about children, play and public space.

 A growing grassroots movement

 Thousands of people all over the UK are now actively involved in making their streets, neighbourhoods and cities more play and child-friendly – using the playing out model and in many other creative and imaginative ways.
 Through our Facebook group and direct contact with street organisers and activators, we aim to support, learn from and help grow this inspiring community of individuals into a lasting force for change.